IWILZ/Servo-Tester-Arduino/README.md

 LCD TFT SPI 128x160px 1.8" with SD: https://it.aliexpress.com/item/1005004540472656.html
 7806 Voltage Regulator: https://it.aliexpress.com/item/32948107192.html

-In addition you will also need a **3-position switch, some resistors, capacitors, some connectors and 3 push-buttons** as you can see in the schematic of this project.
+In addition you also need a **3-position switch, some resistors, capacitors, some connectors and 3 push-buttons** as you can see in the schematic of this project.

 ## The MAIN schematic and PCB
 As you can see, the schematic attached to this project is quite simple.
 For the **power stage**, the external source (9-12Vcc) is connected directly to the 7806 input and to the Arduino's Vin.
 The output voltage of the 7806 (6.1V) is then reduced to 5.4 by a single diode and to 4.7 by 2 diodes.
 These 3 voltages go to the 3 position switch (trough JP2 connector) and the switch output is connected to the Vin+ pin of the INA219 module.

-The Vin- pin of the INA219 is used as servo power source while the PWM signal is taken from Arduino's D9 pin.
+The Vin- pin of the INA219 is used as servo power source while the PWM control signal is taken from Arduino's D9 pin.
 The center of the potentiometer is connected to the A0 pin acting as an ADC.
 The 3 push buttons are connected to A1, A2 and A3 as digital inputs with pull-up resistor (see program listing).
 The R1 and R2 resistors are used to generate the voltage that the program uses to evaluate the external power supply.